Arom1a/notebooks/Biology/Syllabus.md

 ---
 number headings: auto, first-level 2, max 6, 1.1, start-at 0
 ---
+Prerequests:
+By attending this course, it is assumed that you have learnt statistics, or you will be painful learning this course.

 ## 0 [[Scientific Methods (unfin]]
 ## 1 [[Chemistry of Life]]